 Final Thoughts on the Baby Deedee Sleep Nest Travel Sleep Sack

-While parents might still struggle with the changing temperatures and managing your baby or toddler’s temperature, the Baby Deedee Sleep Nest Travel is an ideal sleeping bag for camping in temperatures from 50-65 def F. This sleeping bag is a great indoor/outdoor versatile sleep solution for at home, on the go and for camping!
+While parents might still struggle with the changing overnight temperatures and managing your baby or toddler’s temperature, the Baby Deedee Sleep Nest Travel is an ideal sleeping bag for camping in temperatures from 50-65°F. This sleeping bag is a great indoor/outdoor versatile sleep solution for at home, on the go and for camping!

-Parents love the removable sleeves, the two-way zipper, the opening for strapping into a stroller for chilly walks, the shoulder snaps for getting babies in and out of it and the price point.
+Our parent product testers loved the removable sleeves, the two-way zipper, the opening for strapping into a stroller for chilly walks, the shoulder snaps for getting babies in and out of it and the competitive price point.